PhazeonPhoenix/ansible/README.md

 ansible-playbook site.yml -i hosts.yml [-u user] [-K]
 ```

--u specifies the remote user ansible will connect with. -K will ask for
+`-u` specifies the remote user ansible will connect with. `-K` will ask for
 privilege escalation password (sudo)

+## Notes

+- hardening is a combination of [ansible-os-hardening](https://github.com/dev-sec/ansible-os-hardening) and [ansible-role-hardening](https://github.com/konstruktoid/ansible-role-hardening)